Staging the Basement

 The designer of this basement bedroom decided to focus on presenting a feeling intimacy and coziness.
 Dark neutral colors invite pleasant sleep.
 Photo by decoist.com

 A spare room with a window can be staged as a bedroom or a home office.
 An extra bedroom will add great value to your home.

-Home buyers will love the fact that you have an extra bedroom that is separate from the rest of the house.
-A room that will provide privacy for house guests is always a desirable home selling feature.
+Home buyers will love the fact that there is an extra bedroom separate from the rest of the house.
+A room that will provide privacy for house guests, (and home owners!) is always a desirable home selling feature.

 Add an extra bathroom in the basement